King Meets Bahrain Monarch, Reiterates Need For Humanitarian Truce In Gaza

-Al Sakhir, November (Petra) -- His Majesty King Abdullah, at a meeting with Bahrain King Hamad bin Isa Al Khalifa on Wednesday, reaffirmed the need to stop the war and to work collectively toward a humanitarian truce in Gaza.
+(MENAFN- Jordan Times) AMMAN - His Majesty King Abdullah, at a meeting with Bahrain King Hamad Bin Isa Al Khalifa on Wednesday, reaffirmed the need to stop the war and to work collectively towards a humanitarian truce in Gaza.

 At the meeting, attended by Bahrain Crown Prince Salman bin Hamad Al Khalifa, who is also prime minister of Bahrain, His Majesty stressed the need for a political horizon to the Palestinian issue, leading to just and comprehensive peace on the basis of the two-state solution.